Joshua earned an MBA from USF and writes mostly about software and technology.

 - Add the instance number (optional)

-Below in bold is an example the correct syntax to use for the SUBSTITUTION function.
+Below in bold is an example of the correct syntax to use for the SUBSTITUTION function.
 Additionally, each argument of the function is summarized.

 SUBSTITUTE(text, old_text, new_text, [instance_num])